jayrbolton/ui-system-proto-tmp/README.md

 Create a dynamic set of child elements. `state[prop]` should be an array of objects, and each one of those objects must have an `id` property.

 This allows you to very efficiently append, remove, and reorder elements on the page without any extra re-rendering.
 All transient state, like checkboxes and input values, get preserved, even on reordering.
-This is all based on the `id` property in each object in the array from the state.
+This is all based on the `id` property in each object in your array.

 ## dom.route(state, routes)

+todo